If you make a change that doesn't look right, no worries! You always have the option to undo (cmd+z), so feel free to play around.

 You can set a base size for nested layouts that specify the exact size of each child object.
 Base sizes can be input as percentages of the total canvas or as absolute pixels.

 🎨 You CAN Master Margin and Padding

-Use margin to add space around an object and use padding to add space within an object.
+Use margin to add space around a component and use padding to add space within an component.

-🤩 Pro tip: Always add some padding (at least 8px) to the sides of your texts and buttons.
+🤩 Pro tip: Always add some padding to the sides of your texts and buttons.
 Otherwise, they can look too crowded on smaller screens.

 👑 Content is King

 You came here to create content, so let’s make it happen!
 You can add text and media directly from the palette on the left.

 To add text, simply choose the Heading style you want.
 Wondering about fonts?
 Surprise!
 Those will be set up during installation to always match your styles, so don't worry about them.
 You can still have some fun, though.

 If you highlight text, you can make it bold, italic, underlined, code, or you can add a handy link.
 Links will automatically open in a new tab so customers stay in your app.

 On the right-hand side, update the text-type and add basic alignment options.
 The minimum font recommended for digital products is 16px, although you can use smaller (12px) for captions, labels, etc. It is best practice to use increments of 8px e.g. 16px or 32px etc.